 Sinners

-May 9-12 | Friday-Monday | 2 hours, 17 minutes | Rated R |
+February 27-March 2 | Friday-Monday | 2 hours, 17 minutes | Rated R |

-strong bloody violence, sexual content, and language
+strong bloody violence, sexual content and language

 “It’s both a wildly ambitious meditation on American history and a rip-roaring good time.” -Dana Stevens, Slate